 NOTE—As described in 9.4.3 (Subelements), the Length field of the nontransmitted BSSID profile subelement indicates the number of octets only in the Data field of the nontransmitted BSSID profile subelement.

+11.1.3.8.3 Discovery of a Nontransmitted BSSID profile

 An AP or PCP may choose to include only a partial list of nontransmitted BSSID profiles in the Beacon frame, S1G Beacon frame or DMG Beacon frame or to include different sets of nontransmitted BSSID profiles in different Beacon frames, S1G Beacon frames or DMG Beacon frames.
 An AP corresponding to the transmitted BSSID may choose to include only a partial list of nontransmitted BSSID profiles in an unsolicited broadcast Probe Response frame or a Probe Response frame sent in response to a Probe Request frame with Address 3 field set to wildcard BSSID and SSID set to wildcard.
 An AP advertising a complete list of nontransmitted BSSID profiles shall set the Complete List Of NonTxBSSID Profiles field of Extended Capabilities element to 1.

 An EMA AP advertising a partial list of BSSID profiles, shall include the Multiple BSSID Configuration element (see 9.4.2.237 (Active BSSID Count Multiple BSSID Configuration element)) in its Beacon frame, S1G Beacon frame, or DMG Beacon frame and shall include the Multiple BSSID Configuration element in any Probe Response frame it sends.
 This is done to indicate the configuration of the multiple BSSID set.